Please review the required information below (use scroll bar on the right)

 This knowledge-based activity is accredited for

-hour of continuing pharmacy education (CPE) credit.
+contact hour or .025 CEU.
 Duquesne University School of Pharmacy will report all credit to CPE Monitor after receiving evidence of successful completion of the course (must be within 30 days of the date the learner engaged in the CPE activity).
 Successful completion includes achieving a score of at least 80% on the test and a completed evaluation.

 Duquesne University School of Pharmacy is accredited by the Accreditation Council for Pharmacy Education as a provider of continuing pharmacy education (